LJGrant/react-tables/README.md

 - _Label_ : String that will be displayed on the column head text
 - _slug_ : String of item property that the header is associated to
-- _searchable_ : Future property to allow the table to be searchable by this column
+- _searchable_ : Boolean property to allow the table to be searchable by this column
-- _sortable_ : Future property to allow the table to be sortable by this column
+- _sortable_ : Boolean property to allow the table to be sortable by this column

 ## Search